 Here are just a few factors to consider as you seek to reduce expenses for transporting filter cake.

 If your plate is dropping wet, slimy, sticky cakes, it is likely that your filter cloths need cleaning or changing.

-In addition to proper cloth cleaning and maintenance, proper filter cloth selection is key to cost-effective dewatering operations including forming a drier cake.
+In addition to proper cloth cleaning and maintenance, filter cloth selection is key to cost-effective dewatering operations, including forming a drier cake.
 Cleaning with an automatic cloth washing system can help prolong the lifetime and performance of the filter cloth, helping to ensure drier cakes.

 Use of membrane (diaphragm) filter plates is one method for literally squeezing extra moisture from the filter cake, thus yielding a drier cake before being discharged from the filter press.
 We discussed the use of membrane squeeze plates and membrane mixed packs in a recent blog post.
 Whether you are using recessed chamber filter plates or membrane filter plates, Micronics recommends on-site pilot testing to determine what cake moistures are achievable for your operation.

 Automated bomb bay door drip trays play an important role in creating a drier filter cake in modern automated filter press dewatering operations.
 For instance, when an automated cloth washing system is being utilized, in their closed position, the bomb bay door trip trays protect the discharged filter cake from the cloth washing liquids.